 Fed by glaciers and swollen by snowmelt and prodigious winter rains, the waterfalls of the Columbia River Gorge National Scenic Area — an 80-mile-long (129 km) swath carved out by ancient floodwaters — plunge from sheer cliffs, hidden slot canyons and rock grottos rimmed by massive trees and moss in a thousand shades of emerald and jade.
 In all, 90 major cascades flow here, alongside countless other smaller falls.
 Luckily for visitors, many of these misty gems are accessible year-round, either by short hikes or from roadside pullouts on the Historic Columbia River Highway, which parallels Interstate 84.

-Note: The Historic Columbia River Highway is closed for the foreseeable future, due to wildfire damage.
+Note: The Historic Columbia River Highway is partially closed due to wildfire damage.

 Usually the first falls that visitors encounter in the Columbia River Gorge, Latourell Falls is just east of the must-see views of Crown Point, and along a 2.1-mile (3.4 km) loop where hikers can watch it drop straight down, 224 feet (68 m).
 It’s just a short walk to the lower falls, but a tougher uphill hike brings more daring explorers closer to the upper falls.
 Flowing strongest in winter and spring, Latourell gets a bit of sun in the summer, making for photos that are just as stunning.